How to Series - Part 1 - Ceramic Coating Preparation

 You may have heard that preparation for ceramic coatings is the most critical step in the application process.
 You are right.
 This holds true for all sealants.
 This is why Marine Nano Shop has developed a proprietary system of compounds, polishes, soaps and decontaminates to accompany its flagship HD and Pro Liquid Crystal Armour formulas.

 Below, we will outline a few situations you may find yourself in.
-We will attempt to guide you thru the preparation process so you can have a better understanding of the logic and work flow.
+We will attempt to guide you through the preparation process so you can have a better understanding of the logic and workflow.

 Heavy Oxidation Situations